 The law allows family members 40 days to file a petition to become the estate administrator following their loved one’s death.
 After that time, the court has the right to appoint someone else other than a family member to the executor position.

 Family members who would inherit the deceased’s estate if there were no will stand to recover compensation through a wrongful death claim in Alabama.

-What Do You Have to Prove in an Alabama Wrongful Death Case?
+What Do You Have to Prove in a Wrongful Death Case in Alabama?

 You can file a wrongful death claim only if the decedent could’ve recovered for the negligence, wrongful act, or omission had he or she lived.
 In order for the laws of Alabama to apply, the person must have died in the state.

 The place where the decedent passed away is a critical element of proving an Alabama wrongful death claim.
 If the person died outside the borders of Alabama, then the laws of that state would be applicable in your wrongful death lawsuit.